-The program provides 24-hour residential care and supervision to high-risk adults and children with developmental disabilities who represent the most risk to the public at large, their peers, or themselves.
+The program provides 24-hour residential care and supervision to high-risk adults and children with Intellectual/Developmental Disabilities (I/DD) who represent the most risk to the public at large, their peers, or themselves.

 Program employee(s) serving adult(s) and/or children with developmental disabilities are Mandatory Reporters of abuse and neglect.
 (ORS 43.765)

 Hiring now: Join the Stabilization and Crisis Unit (SACU)

 Interested in supporting Oregonians with Intellectual /Developmental Disabilities?